top of page

 • Digital Diabetes Dashboard

-Digital Diabetes Dashboard Teal, Gemma and Thorup, Tine and Baillie, Jen and Johnson, Michael The Digital Dashboard Experience Lab project, initiated by the University of the Highlands and Islands and NHS Highland, aimed to enhance virtual consultations for diabetes management.
+The Digital Dashboard Experience Lab project, initiated by the University of the Highlands and Islands and NHS Highland, aimed to enhance virtual consultations for diabetes management.
 The project addressed challenges in discussing diabetes data during virtual consultations by proposing a Digital Dashboard.
 Through pre- and general labs, three overarching themes emerged: Empowerment and Readiness, Equity and Collaboration, and Timeliness of Information and Insight.
+These insights informed recommendations for designing digital tools to support person-centered consultations, culminating in a concept for the ideal Digital Dashboard and the next steps for its development. < Return to resources Digital Diabetes Dashboard Teal, Gemma and Thorup, Tine and Baillie, Jen and Johnson, Michael The Digital Dashboard Experience Lab project, initiated by the University of the Highlands and Islands and NHS Highland, aimed to enhance virtual consultations for diabetes management.
+The project addressed challenges in discussing diabetes data during virtual consultations by proposing a Digital Dashboard.
+Through pre- and general labs, three overarching themes emerged: Empowerment and Readiness, Equity and Collaboration, and Timeliness of Information and Insight.
 These insights informed recommendations for designing digital tools to support person-centered consultations, culminating in a concept for the ideal Digital Dashboard and the next steps for its development.
-View resource Next item Previous item Home / Resources (Item) /
+View resource Previous item Next item

 • Social Care Skills Landscape

-Social Care Skills Landscape Morrison, Ciarán and Rooney, Laura This is a landscape review of organisations contributing to the training of social skills in the UK in 2017.
-View resource Next item Previous item Home / Resources (Item) /
+This is a landscape review of organisations contributing to the training of social skills in the UK in 2017. < Return to resources Social Care Skills Landscape Morrison, Ciarán and Rooney, Laura This is a landscape review of organisations contributing to the training of social skills in the UK in 2017.
+View resource Previous item Next item

 • NHS Tayside: Child Weight Management

-NHS Tayside: Child Weight Management Brooks, E., Bruce, A., Smith, P., Binnie, C., Lazcano-Ross, P. & Stengs, G. NHS Tayside is reviewing its Child Healthy Weight Service (CHWS) and has engaged the Digital Health and Care Innovation Centre to map the current offering and explore challenges and innovations virtually due to pandemic restrictions.
+NHS Tayside is reviewing its Child Healthy Weight Service (CHWS) and has engaged the Digital Health and Care Innovation Centre to map the current offering and explore challenges and innovations virtually due to pandemic restrictions.
 Stakeholders emphasize the importance of prevention and early intervention, highlighting challenges such as lack of weight measurement data and the complexity of referrals, while discussing improvements such as better coordination and family-based interventions.
+DHI is developing digital weight management solutions and is open to collaboration with NHS Tayside. < Return to resources NHS Tayside: Child Weight Management Brooks, E., Bruce, A., Smith, P., Binnie, C., Lazcano-Ross, P. & Stengs, G. NHS Tayside is reviewing its Child Healthy Weight Service (CHWS) and has engaged the Digital Health and Care Innovation Centre to map the current offering and explore challenges and innovations virtually due to pandemic restrictions.
+Stakeholders emphasize the importance of prevention and early intervention, highlighting challenges such as lack of weight measurement data and the complexity of referrals, while discussing improvements such as better coordination and family-based interventions.
 DHI is developing digital weight management solutions and is open to collaboration with NHS Tayside.
-View resource Next item Previous item Home / Resources (Item) /
+View resource Previous item Next item

 bottom of page